ktnlvr/ktnlvr.dev/content/posts/the-secondary-healthbar/index.md

 Discrete healthbars usually consist of *hearts*.
 For pragmatism the amount of hearts is kept low, same for the damage.
 The players will have difficulty assessing how alive their character is if they have to tally up the red dots every time.
 Systems like this make health feel more valuable and health loss more significant.

-It is very accessible and extensible: roguelike commonly introduce different types of hearts: Daemon Hearts in the Binding of Isaac and Shields in Enter the Gungeon both represent a temporary extension of your health.
+It is very accessible and extensible: roguelike commonly introduce different types of hearts: Demon Hearts in the Binding of Isaac and Shields in Enter the Gungeon both represent a temporary extension of your health.

+### And another one!

 ## Examples